Scrabble Players Championship: Championship history

 The summer of 1973 saw two more tournaments, held respectively at Grossingers (won by Minerva Kasowitz) and the Concord hotel (won by Harriet Zucker) in New York's Catskill region.
 Another two tournaments quickly followed in November that same year: in Baltimore, Gordon Shapiro topped approximately 400 contestants; and at the Brooklyn War Memorial approximately 2,000 people entered the nine weekly preliminary rounds of the first all–New York City Scrabble Championship.
 It was won by Bernie Wishengrad.
 The New York City Championship was thereafter held annually, jointly sponsored by Selchow and Righter and the NYC Department of Parks and Recreation.

 The first national tournament was the North American Invitational, held May 19–21, 1978, in the Presidential Suite of the Loews Summit Hotel in New York City.
 Joel Skolnick and Carol Felstein, as usual, served as the tournament director and word judge, respectively.
 David Prinz took the $1,500 first prize, followed by Dan Pratt and Mike Senkiewicz.

 In 1980, soon after the publication of the first Official Scrabble Players Dictionary, control of the national tournament passed to the National Scrabble Association.
 They continued to organize the tournament until 2008.

-The official name of the tournament has been National SCRABBLE Championship in recent years, except in 2006 when it was named US SCRABBLE Open.
-In 2015, to recognize the longtime eligibility of Canadian members, it was renamed North American SCRABBLE Championship.
+The official name of the tournament has been National Scrabble Championship in recent years, except in 2006 when it was named US Scrabble Open.
+In 2015, to recognize the longtime eligibility of Canadian members, it was renamed North American Scrabble Championship.

-Since 2009, the tournament has been organized annually by NASPA Games (formerly known as North American SCRABBLE Players Association).
+Since 2009, the tournament has been organized annually by NASPA Games (formerly known as North American Scrabble Players Association).
 The first event under NASPA was held in Dayton, Ohio, in August 2009.
-Since then, the championships have been held in various U.S. cities (chosen more or less based on a rotation between five regions: southeast, southwest, northeast, northwest, and central -- see table below).
+Since then, the championships have been held in various U.S. cities (chosen more or less based on a rotation between five regions: southeast, southwest, northeast, northwest, and central).

-The 2020 and 2021 events were canceled due to the ongoing COVID-19 pandemic.
+The 2020 and 2021 events were canceled due to the COVID-19 pandemic.
 The 2022 event, the first under the new SPC identity, was held in Baltimore on July 23–27, and was won by Michael Fagen, a data analyst from Quebec.